Was John Wilkes Booth Killed by the Mad Hatter?

 How Corbett Killed John Wilkes Booth

 His mental state apparently caused him to commit an almost unbelievable act to himself after being tempted by prostitutes.
 According to many accounts, he left his street-corner, went to his room and castrated himself.
-He then went to a prayer meeting and possible had dinner before going to a hospital for treatment from his self-inflicted wound.
+He then went to a prayer meeting and possibly had dinner before going to a hospital for treatment from his self-inflicted wound.

 When the Civil War began in 1861, even though Corbett exhibited traits of emotional instability, he was allowed to join the Union Army.
 There are many accounts of his mental problems during the war, but the Union needed every man that was able to fight.
 When the surrender of the Confederacy came in 1865, Corbett, who suffered as a prisoner of war in the infamous Confederate prison of Andersonville, returned to the Union Army and was part of the detachment of soldiers who went in search of John Wilkes Booth, who they allegedly found hiding in a barn.
 According to Corbett, he killed Booth through a crack in the barn wall when Booth raised his weapon to shoot at Federal Troops.
 He did this in violation of an order to bring Booth back alive for questioning.

 No one is Sure What Happened to Boston Corbett